yujinakayama/transpec/README.md

   end

   describe '#renew' do
-    context 'when it is renewable and not closed' do before do
+    context 'when the account is renewable and not closed' do before do
         account.stub(:renewable? => true, :closed? => false)
       end